lucsorel/markdown-image-loader/README.md

 # Use cases

 This loader was originally designed to display [markdown](https://en.wikipedia.org/wiki/Markdown) content on the browser-side with [Remark](https://remarkjs.com/), a slideshow engine.
 In the webpack process, this loader converts image references of markdown documents into image file requirements so that the [file-loader](https://github.com/webpack-contrib/file-loader) can process them in your build chain.
 The `remark` use-case described hereafter was inspired by [Sébastien Castiel](https://github.com/scastiel).
-The images involved in the markdown content must references to files included in your project, urls towards external resources won't be handled properly.

 ```
 dist // contains the result of your build, including the image files processed by webpack